Rimini FC 1912: From Serie B to Lega Pro Prima Divisione

-On 9 September 2006, Rimini gained the national news after having gained a shocking 1–1 home draw against Juventus F.C., with Argentine attacking midfielder Adrián Ricchiuti scoring the equaliser, despite a sending off for Rimini midfielder Domenico Cristiano soon after the 1–0 Juventus lead.
+On 9 September 2006, Rimini gained the national news after having gained a shocking 1–1 home draw against Juventus FC, with Argentine attacking midfielder Adrián Ricchiuti scoring the equaliser, despite a sending off for Rimini midfielder Domenico Cristiano soon after the 1–0 Juventus lead.
 They even reached the top of Serie B by early 2007, but at the end of that season they were ranked 5th behind Juventus, Napoli, Genoa and Piacenza.

 Two years later, Rimini Calcio has been relegated to Lega Pro Prima Divisione after losing the play-out against the former Ancona.

 In the season 2010–11 it would have to play again in the Italian 3rd level championship, but in the spring of 2010 the former ownership left, and nobody took over in the society.

 A.C.
 Rimini 1912

 In the summer of 2010 the club was refounded as A.C.
 Rimini 1912, that began life in Serie D, the 5th tier of Italian football.
 That year, the club won the national play-off finals against Turris on penalties after a 0–0 draw, being promoted to Lega Pro Seconda Divisione (4th tier).
 At the end of 2011–12 season, Rimini lost the play-off semifinals against Cuneo.
 The following season was rather complicated for the club, because Rimini had to win two relegation play-off rounds to keep its place in Lega Pro Seconda Divisione.
 The fall to Serie D came one year after, when 9 of 18 teams were relegated (third and fourth tier were unified into a single league after that edition).
 In the meanwhile, Fabrizio De Meis assumed the ownership of the club in place of Biagio Amati, who resigned.

 Eleven months after the relegation, Rimini came back to Lega Pro after winning the group D of 2014–15 Serie D. In that season, the team collected 86 points, and the striker Manuel Pera scored 30 goals.
 At the end of 2015–16 Lega Pro, after a season influenced by serious economic problems, A.C.
 Rimini 1912 could not take part to the following championship due to its debts.